ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 We’ll use the following blueprint to quiesce the filesystem before taking a snapshot and unquiesce it after taking the snapshot.

-Note: we don’t perform any application level quiescing here as it’s not required for our toy application.
+> We don’t perform any application level quiescing here as it’s not required for our toy application.

-Note: for statefulsets the blueprint below can be used as a baseline, but change `kind` to `StatefulSet`, `Deployment.Namespace` to `StatefulSet.Namespace` and `Deployment.Pods` to `StatefulSet.Pods`.
+> For statefulsets the blueprint below can be used as a baseline, but change `kind` to `StatefulSet`, `Deployment.Namespace` to `StatefulSet.Namespace` and `Deployment.Pods` to `StatefulSet.Pods`.